tbonza/GatherNews/docs/api/grss.rst

 API
 ===

-This is where I would talk about the various things you can do with the API
+Some of these methods can be used to interact with a SQLite3 database.
+Others are useful if you'd like to interact with the article data.

 gRSS
 ----

 .. autoclass:: gathernews.gRSS.CaptureFeeds
+   :members: load_db, fix_create_table_bug, create_tables, populate_db,
-   :members: read_file, get_tablenames, get_RSS_link, fix_create_table_bug,
+	     rm_duplicates, read_file, get_tablenames, get_RSS_link,
-	     make_table_names, create_tables, populate_db, rm_duplicates,
+	     make_table_names, rss_feeds_data
-	     transaction_query

-So you need to change the docstring for transaction_query and then maybe just take a second look at this.